Local Government Amalgamation

 Initial public feedback

-We received feedback from 418 people, with a strong majority (84%) supporting the Head Start pathway approach of working with other councils to help shape the region’s future, rather than waiting for the Government to decide what happens next.
+We received feedback from 418 people in the June survey, with a strong majority (84%) supporting the Head Start pathway approach of working with other councils to help shape the region’s future, rather than waiting for the Government to decide what happens next.

 The dominant themes are rates and affordability, protecting local representation and decision-making, infrastructure investment, and concerns about Lower Hutt ratepayers inheriting costs from other councils.
 Across the board, there is a strong call for robust evidence, transparent financial modelling, and clear service delivery benefits before any decisions are made.